 Custom Fields can be included to a Tabular report when the report is based on single process.
 In reports based on "All Processes" custom fields are not supported.

-A process is set of rules, terms and custom fields that your project follows.
-Name of the process is displayed in Info panel on detailed view of your Project.
+A process is set of rules, terms and custom fields that your portfolio (project) follows.
+Name of the process is displayed in Info panel on detailed view of your Portfolio (Project).